1. Mainpage

-Why can Windows lag?
+Why is Windows slow?
 Finding what’s causing problems with the help of monitoring tools

 In this article, we will explain why Windows can lag and be slow and will tell you about popular monitoring tools that can help you find the problem.
 This information will be helpful for both Windows-based servers administrators and ordinary users with home PCs.
 The article will come in handy to those who want to increase the performance of their virtual servers on Windows.